 Grilling grapefruit wedges brings the natural sweetness forward (so no need for a sprinkle of sugar) and makes the flavor really pop in your mouth.

-After trying this, I knew I needed to come up with a dish that allowed the grilled grapefruit to shine.
+After trying this, I knew I needed to come up with a dish that allowed the grilled grapefruit to shine, like a Gnocchi Recipe with Grilled Asparagus.

 So I paired my grapefruit wedges with DeLallo Potato Gnocchi, lightly kissed with cream sauce and tossed with a spring favorite, grilled asparagus.